Sticky, saucy, finger-licking-good, fall-off-the-bone sweet and spicy Honey Ginger Garlic Wings - in other words, the best chicken wings recipe ever!

 Perfect honey garlic wings

 These wings are so tender, and the meat just falls off the bone.
 The sauce is absolute perfection - sweet but not overly so, a bit spicy which went perfectly with the sweetness, a bit tangy, and just absolutely sticky and finger-licking good.

 The flavors of the sauce are amazing: honey, ginger, lots of garlic, and orange juice which adds a subtle sweetness and flavor.

 And the best part is that this recipe so easy!
 Yes, there are a few separate steps, but they are so worth it end up with such delicious wings.

 You can make this wing recipe in the instant pot or in the slow cooker - your choice.
 Of course, the instant pot is much faster.
 The instant pot cooking time is only 5 minutes and you can have these wings ready from scratch in under an hour.

-But the slow cooker is not a bad option either, since it doesn’t require any extra work on your part.
-You just need to start on the wings 4 hour earlier.
-Not a problem if you’re just hanging out at home anyway.
+But the slow cooker is not a bad option either, since it doesn't require any extra work on your part.
+You just need to start on the wings 4 hour earlier than for the Instant Pot.
+Not a problem if you're just hanging out at home anyway.